renspr/bsat/README.md

 ### Render BSAT layout

-In your application layout file you normally would call `= yield` (note we are using slim syntax here) where the main content should be rendered.
+In your application layout file you normally would call `= yield` (Note: we are using slim syntax here) where the main content should be rendered.
 To render BSAT all you have to do ist to call

 ```slim
 = bsat(yield)